sidkuma24/my-todo-list/README.md

 # My TODO List
-A simple todo list web application using Flask and Boostrap
+A simple todo list web application using Flask and Bootstrap